josh26turner/UoB-Library-App/docs/portfolio/Architecture-Design.md

 ![](https://github.com/josh26turner/UoB-Library-App/blob/master/docs/portfolio/includes/high-level-architecture.png "High level architecture")

 The above picture provides an overview to the four main parts of the system we will create.
-The WMS Systm APIs and Library Book systems are already in place and to be used by us to create the system.
+The WorldShare Management Services (WMS) System APIs and Library Book systems are already in place and to be used by us to create the system.
 The Android Application and the Spring Boot Server (will be referred to as the server from now on in this document) are the part of the system to be created by us.

 The server will be an API for the Android Application, effectively acting a wrapper to make requests that a standard user cannot make, such as checking out a book which requires access to private keys that shouldn't be stored on a user's device.

 The Android Application is the main way users will interact with our system, it will provide a method for scanning the RFID tags in the library books and checking them out.
 There will be three main packages: NFC, WMS and a main package.
 They will handle communicating with the RFID tag in the book, communicating with the WMS System API and handling the UI respectively.

+## External Systems

+The 2 main external systems that our app and server will intertact with are the RFID tag in the library books and WMS.

+The RFID tags are ISO 15693 tags that use the NfcV class in the Android SDK.
+The tags have a byte that says whether the book is checked in or out and contain the ID of the book that it is for.
+These are the main pieces of information that we need from the app.
+We read the ID from the tag and then, if it checks out successfully, changed the security byte so it doesn't set off the alarm in the library.

+The WMS has a series of APIs that use standard HTTP/S methods to invoke.
+These APIs will be used to login, check-out books, get user details etc.

 ## Dynamic UML